BrazilianKing/Stroke/README.md

 ### For this dataset, there were 5110 rows and 12 columns.

 # Methods
-### To prepare this data, the data was cleaned, and the following processes were performed:
+### Data was cleaned, and the following processes were performed:
 We sliced, flitered, searched for duplicates and dropped any coloumns that we felt were not import for this particual project.

 # Visual 1 Title